adamchainz/django-mysql/docs/database_functions.rst

     Note that if ``number`` is a string, it will refer to a field, whereas members of ``values`` that are strings will be wrapped with ``Value`` automatically and thus interpreted as the given string.
-This is for convenience with the most common usage pattern where you have the list pre- loaded in python, e.g. a ``choices`` field.
+This is for convenience with the most common usage pattern where you have the list pre-loaded in python, e.g. a ``choices`` field.
 If you want to refer to a column, use Django's ``F()`` class.

     Docs: